JANERUBBISHTOEAT/Instant-PCRS/readme.md

 4. Click on the button that says "Instant PCRS" and wait for the script to finish
 5. The two elements beside the button, one for MCQs and one for videos, will be showing the output of the script.
 For instance: `2/2 Finished 2/2 Finished`

+or simply use [Tampermonkey](https://www.tampermonkey.net/) to install the script

 ## When to use

 See the purpose section above.